Tony Bastable: Television career

 In the early 1960s, Bastable applied for a job as a television news reporter for Southern Television, but was turned down for being "too young".
 Instead he was given a job presenting a children's programme.
 Within 18 months he was working for ATV as a presenter of children's shows, sports magazines and schools' programmes.
 In 1968 he moved to Thames Television and began presenting Magpie, a new children's programme, with Susan Stranks and Pete Brady.
 Magpie was effectively a "groovier" version of the BBC's Blue Peter.
 In 1972, he became Magpies producer.

 During his career, Bastable produced and presented many one-off programmes, including historical documentaries and current affairs programmes, and presented and commentated on many outside and sporting events.
-He presented two series of Problems (1976-77), a programme on sexual difficulties, screened late, and with Claire Rayner in the first series, and Jenny Conway and Paul Brown for the entire run.
-For Thames he presented the Drive-In programme with Shaw Taylor from 1973 to 1978, and also its successor Wheels from 1980 to 1981.
-In 1976 he presented Miss Thames Television; he also wrote and presented 1776, the ITV programme on the US bicentenary, and he provided the commentaries for the award-winning historical series English Garden, which were delivered by Sir John Gielgud.
+These included: Problems (1976–77), a programme on sexual issues, firstly with Claire Rayner and then with Jenny Conway and Paul Brown; Drive-In with Shaw Taylor (1973–78) and its successor Wheels (1980–81); Miss Thames Television; 1776, a ITV programme on the US bicentenary; and the award-winning historical series English Garden, narrated by Sir John Gielgud.
 For nine years Bastable presented the consumer protection series Money-Go-Round, and also presented shows such as Mind Over Matter, a programme he devised with Kit Pedler that investigated the paranormal, and the computing series Database as well as 4 Computer Buffs.
 In addition, he was a panellist on radio shows and he narrated the Channel 4 nature programme Profiles Of Nature.

 Later life

-Bastable later moved into independent production, and he produced training and promotional films for companies such as the Ford Motor Company, the National Bus Company, the Royal Navy, the Department of Transport and the Institute of Advanced Motorists.
-He also authored mini-history books for children on the 15th and 16th-century nautical explorers John Cabot and Ferdinand Magellan.
+Bastable later moved into independent production, and he presented training and promotional films for companies such as the Ford Motor Company, the National Bus Company, the Royal Navy, the Department of Transport and the Institute of Advanced Motorists.
+He also wrote mini-history books for children on the 15th and 16th-century nautical explorers John Cabot and Ferdinand Magellan.